Introduction

 - Shorter paragraphs (1-2 sentences)

-- Larger font sizes (minimum 16px)
+- Larger font sizes (16px)

-- Clear visual hierarchy with ample white space
+- Clear visual design with white space

 Conclusion

 Your clinic website must work perfectly on mobile because that's where patients are.
-By implementing these mobile-first strategies, you'll capture the 68% of patients booking on phones—and leave competitors behind.
+By implementing these mobile-first strategies, you'll capture the 68% of patients booking on phones and leave competitors behind.